MurtazaA2010/MLIA/README.md

-This project is under developement
+This is a automatic outliers handler.

-fuck you
+More details will be given soon